Alchemist-X/howcryptoworksbook/Chapter_04_Layer_1_Blockchains.md

 The key insight: **security budget ≠ security guarantee**.
 The distribution of stake or hash power, the liquidity of attack resources, and the coordinated response capabilities of the community all affect actual security levels independent of raw spending amounts.

-## Section VI: Scaling Patterns
+## Section V: Scaling Patterns

 ### Vertical Scaling Approaches

 **Bigger blocks** represent the most straightforward scaling approach - simply increase the amount of transaction data each block can contain.
-Bitcoin Cash chose this path with larger blocks (historically 32 MB; parameterization has evolved), while **BNB Smart Chain (BSC)** scales by tuning its *block gas limit* (currently ~140M gas).
-BSC's **2025 roadmap** proposes raising the block gas limit to **1 gigagas** (1,000,000,000 gas) - a 10× increase that's planned but not yet live.
+Bitcoin Cash chose this path with larger blocks (historically 32 MB; parameterization has evolved), while **BNB Chain scales by tuning its *block gas limit* (currently ~140M gas).
+BNB's **2025 roadmap proposes raising the block gas limit to **1 gigagas** (1,000,000,000 gas) - a 10× increase that's planned but not yet live.
 Exact throughput depends on block time and transaction mix.
 The trade-off is predictable: larger blocks require more bandwidth and storage, gradually excluding participants with limited resources.

 **Shorter block times** can increase throughput without increasing per-block resource requirements.
 Ethereum's 12-second blocks process more transactions per minute than Bitcoin's 10-minute blocks, even with similar block sizes.
 However, shorter intervals increase uncle/orphan rates and may reduce security by giving attackers more opportunities to reorganize recent blocks.